SafeMoon Market Cap Tops $2.80 Million (SAFEMOON)

-SafeMoon (SAFEMOON) traded flat against the U.S. dollar during the 24-hour period ending at 19:00 PM Eastern on July 12th.
-SafeMoon has a market capitalization of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
-One SafeMoon token can currently be purchased for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last week, SafeMoon has traded flat against the U.S. dollar.
+SafeMoon (SAFEMOON) traded flat against the US dollar during the one day period ending at 23:00 PM Eastern on July 18th.
+One SafeMoon token can now be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+SafeMoon has a market cap of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
+In the last seven days, SafeMoon has traded flat against the US dollar.

-SafeMoon launched on February 28th, 2021.
+SafeMoon’s launch date was February 28th, 2021.
 SafeMoon’s total supply is 562,038,999,794,589 tokens and its circulating supply is 561,957,438,051,330 tokens.
+SafeMoon’s official message board is safemoon.medium.com.
+SafeMoon’s official website is safemoon.net.
 The Reddit community for SafeMoon is https://reddit.com/r/safemoon and the currency’s Github account can be viewed here.
-The official website for SafeMoon is safemoon.net.
-SafeMoon’s official message board is safemoon.medium.com.
 SafeMoon’s official Twitter account is @safemoon and its Facebook page is accessible here.

 SafeMoon protocol is a combination of RFI tokenomics and an auto-liquidity generating protocol.
 According to an article, SafeMoon plans to develop a non-fungible token (NFT) exchange, as well as charity projects and crypto educational apps.
 With SafeMoon protocol, token holders will earn more SAFEMOON depending on how many coins they have.
 This can be up to an 80% APY, which is staggering when compared to traditional interest accounts.
 SafeMoon protocol will gain value over time thanks to its coin-burning strategy, making it a deflationary digital currency.